craftercms/docs/source/developers/developer-workflow/implementation-devops-workflow.rst

 * How this process enables the development of multiple (any number of) features to take place simultaneously.
 * How stability and reliability is forged in to releases without needing to do project wide code freezes.
 * How content can flow backward from production to development environments at any time and code can flow forward from development to production without any code freezes
-* And how this process can be simplified and automated with Crafter CMS Git-based distributed repository platform and Code Forward, Content Back process.
+* And how this process can be simplified and automated with Crafter CMS Git-based distributed repository platform and DevContentOps process.

 In this section we'll cover the specific mechanics of facilitating this process at each step of the way.